seanox/devwex/manuals/configuration.md

   <tr>
     <td>[INITIALIZE]</td>
     <td>
-      Central module configuration.<br>
+      Central module configuration.
 Initialization with the (re)start of the service.
     </td>
   </tr>
   <tr>